minimo6caracteres/tyron/CONTRIBUTING.md

 ## How to contribute :high_brightness:
 1. Create a GitHub profile [here](https://github.com/join?source=header-home) - for free, you just need a username, email and password.

-2. From the following list, choose the areas you'd like to contribute to, and click the pencil button ("Edit the file in your fork of this project") in the upper right corner.
+2. From the list below, choose the areas you'd like to contribute to, and click the pencil button ("Edit the file in your fork of this project") in the upper right corner.
   > GitHub will tell you that: You’re editing a file in a project you don’t have write access to.
 Submitting a change to this file will write it to a new branch in your fork '(yourUsername)/tyron', so you can send a pull request to tyronNetwork/tyron.
   > Forking means you're creating your own copy of tyron's repository! :zap:
   > > :mag: repositories are like books with folders and files; it's how a project is organized.